Visual quality inspection on the production line using computer vision, image by Novacura

 To summarize

-By identifying defective items in real-time with computer vision in the production line, companies can reduce costs, increase efficiency and increase customer satisfaction.
+By using an advanced inspection system with computer vision for real-time monitoring and identification of defective items on the production line, companies can reduce costs, increase efficiency and increase customer satisfaction.

 There will always be best-of-breed solutions, but with Novacura you will get the artificial intelligence (AI) solution and a platform that you can do more with, such as mobile applications.
 The knowledge we have in Novacura in combination with these solutions is, what we would call, an unbeatable combination.